Back to Silas S. Brown's home page

 RISC OS and low vision

-Modern versions of RISC OS have a function which magnifies almost everything by a scale factor of 2 without sacrificing resolution.
-Middle-click the rightmost-but-one icon on the taskbar and move the mouse over the Mode option, delete any EX1 and EY1 options (if present), and add EX0 EY0 so the complete mode string will look something like X1280 Y1024 C256 EX0 EY0---then press Enter.
+Modern versions of RISC OS have a function which magnifies almost everything by a scale factor of 2 without sacrificing resolution, i.e. it increases the assumed DPI from 90 to 180: middle-click the rightmost-but-one icon on the taskbar and move the mouse over the Mode option, delete any EX1 and EY1 options (if present), and add EX0 EY0 so the complete mode string will look something like X1280 Y1024 C256 EX0 EY0---then press Enter.

 To ensure RISC OS is magnified on startup, open $.!Boot.Choices.Boot.Tasks, edit one of the files (in RISC OS 4 edit !Boot; in RISC OS 5 edit one of the others, or create a new file of type `Obey'---try ScrnSetup) and add the line WimpMode X1280 Y1024 C256 EX0 EY0 or whatever.